mdp/gloss/README.md

 Your webapp runs on HTTPS, but you develop locally on HTTP.
 That's not right.

-GLoSS is a very simple HTTPS reverse proxy, which sets up and serves a TLS/SSL frontend to your apps.
+GLoSS is a very simple HTTPS reverse proxy.

+Highlights:
+- No dependencies.
+Just one self-contained single executable
+- Works on a variety of platforms and architectures: Mac, Linux - Arm7(Raspi2)/Arm6(Raspi)/Amd64/386

 ## Downloads

 [Grab the latest release for your platform - https://github.com/mdp/gloss/releases](https://github.com/mdp/gloss/releases)

-## How
+## Usage

 1. Pick a hostname for your local development
   - `echo "127.0.0.1   local.dev" | sudo tee /etc/hosts > /dev/null`